0-mostafa-rezaee-0/professional-coding-setup-quickstart/README.md

 ## 3.2.
 Install Zsh & Oh-My-Zsh

+Zsh (Z Shell) is a powerful shell with improved features over the basic Bash shell, including better autocompletion, spelling correction, and plugin support.
+Oh-My-Zsh extends Zsh with a framework of plugins, themes, and helpers that dramatically improve your command-line productivity.
+Professional developers rely on efficient terminal workflows, and this combination provides substantial quality-of-life improvements.

 1. Zsh is the default shell on modern macOS.
 Verify with:
    ```bash
    echo $SHELL